wjmelements/ERCs/ERCS/erc-draft_2byte_abi.md

 A calldata index maintains the batcher's progress in the workload.

 It is RECOMMENDED to maintain only one calldata index, at the top of the common stack.

-### Subprograms

-A subprogram:
-* MUST start with a `JUMPDEST`.
-* MUST finish with a conditional or unconditional jump to the next subprogram.
-* SHOULD modify the calldata indices.
-* SHOULD NOT pollute the stack with unused remnants.

 ### Authenticate-Last